- Supplements Facts

 More recent research has reinforced the benefits of SelenoExcell® on prostate health.

-On top of this, another recent study published in Environmental Science Technology, showed SelenoExcell® helps rid the body of unwanted heavy metals like mercury and cadmium.
-In this study, the urinary excretion of mercury increased by 175% in those taking SelenoExcell® for three months.
+On top of this, another recent study published in Environmental Science Technology, showed SelenoExcell® helps rid the body of unwanted heavy metals like mercury and cadmium over a three month period

-Each serving of Prostate Protector™ provides 100mcg of SelenoExcell® - which supplements the estimated 100mcg of dietary selenium consumed by the average person in a day.
+Each serving of TrueProstate™ provides 100mcg of SelenoExcell® - which supplements the estimated 100mcg of dietary selenium consumed by the average person in a day.

 Where in the Body is the Largest Concentration of Zinc?